Yasmani Grandal Player Props: White Sox vs. Mariners

 Yasmani Grandal At The Plate

-- Grandal has picked up a hit in 53.6% of his 56 games this year, with more than one hit in 26.8% of them.

-- Looking at the 56 games he has played this season, he's went deep in five of them (8.9%), and in 2.4% of his trips to the plate.
+- He has hit a long ball in five games this season (8.9%), homering in 2.4% of his trips to the dish.

-- Grandal has picked up an RBI in 23.2% of his games this season, with two or more RBI in 8.9% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.